 Don’t forget to check that the beaches are patrolled, and find the red and yellow flags to swim between, before entering the water.

-Monaco Resort Caloundra is situated over looking picturesque Bulcock Beach and in the heart of Caloundra’s shopping and dining precinct, it is an ideal destination to base yourself and enjoy the Southern end of the Sunshine Coast, or to take a short drive and explore all that the Sunshine Coast has to offer.
+Monaco Apartments Caloundra is situated over looking picturesque Bulcock Beach and in the heart of Caloundra’s shopping and dining precinct, it is an ideal destination to base yourself and enjoy the Southern end of the Sunshine Coast, or to take a short drive and explore all that the Sunshine Coast has to offer.